pdlug/article-browser/README.md

 Add functionality to fetch the articles from this API on page load and display each article on the page.

-### Task 2: Add tests
+### Task 2: Add an article detail view

- Add a unit test for the Article component created above using [Enzyme](https://airbnb.io/enzyme/).
-The file `./src/components/Article.test.jsx` contains stubbed out test expections which should be made to pass along with any other test coverage you feel is appropriate.
+Clicking an article should display a more detailed view that includes the abstract, publication date, and other details in a more expansive format.

 ### Task 3: Add filtering by journal